-The Patient Clinical report can give you an overview of medications, allergies, and other clinical data for selected patient groups.
+The Patient Clinical report provides an overview of medications, allergies, and other clinical data for selected patient groups.

-This report is very flexible and powerful, due to the wide variety of filters.
+This report is very flexible due to the wide variety of filters, so you'll want to take your time and ensure you set these appropriately.

 - Filter Providers/Filter Offices: You can use these items to filter the report results by the provider/office listed in the Pop-Ups tab of the Patient record.
 If the provider/office is set to None in the patient tab, it will filter by the Account provider/office instead.